 Ott's club improved over the next two years, finishing just short of the first division in both seasons.
 Mel regained some of his old form, although his best playing days clearly were behind him.
 In 1944, the popular little guy ranked second in home runs and third in slugging percentage.
-In 1945, his twentieth season, he hit his 500th home run on August 1 and was hitting well over .320 as late as Labor Day before finishing at .308 and fifth in the league in home runs.
+In 1945, his twentieth season, he hit his 500th home run on August 1 and was hitting well over .320 as late as Labor Day before finishing at .308 and tied for fourth in the league in home runs.
 After the season, Horace Stoneham again rewarded him with a multi-year contract and both men looked forward to better seasons now that the war was over.

 Unfortunately for Stoneham and Ott, the first post-World War II season was a disaster from the start.
 During spring training, Ott and his coaches struggled to select a team from the large number of returning servicemen in camp.
 And then, just before the season opened, Mel was beaned in batting practice by one of his young, strong-armed pitchers.
 On Opening Day he hit his final homer, the 511th of his career.
 The next day, Mel dove for a fly ball, injured his knee, and played infrequently and ineffectively for the rest of the season, hitting a miniscule .074.
 The Giants suffered a serious blow when their star righthanded reliever, Ace Adams, jumped to the Mexican League.
 By June the club was mired in last place and stayed there.